The Lavelier Microphone for On Location Interviews

 Um but also there are bass frequencies in your voice.
 But generally speaking for bass traps, you would find a lot in recording studios, music recording studios, if you're doing podcasts or videos like this, then you may not need based traps, but you definitely need foam panels.
 So phone panels are for mid to high frequencies and bass traps and foam panels can work together or you can use just either one, but mostly it's used together and if you don't need it all well even better, but if you're not in a recording studio or using musical instruments, you can skip the bass traps and you can just focus on getting phone panels.

-So bass traps.
-Um they're basically is is in the corners of the room, is where your rules meet each other and there triangular.
+So bass traps, they're basically it is in the corners of the room, is where your rules meet each other, and there triangular.
 And so of course they absorb more sound because they're thicker in the middle.
 And these angles are the ones that reflect the most amount of audio.

-Um so if you were to get the bass drops, they'll fit in nicely here and then 90° angle on the wall, triangular.
-Um but you don't really need bass traps if you think your audio is pretty good when you do your test and you're not recording music.
+So if you were to get the bass drops, they'll fit in nicely here and then 90° angle on the wall, triangular.
+But you don't really need bass traps if you think your audio is pretty good when you do your test and you're not recording music.
 So in this section, you can position um your acoustical panel, phone panel in the corner to absorb any sound that might be echoing off in the corner because the it's not as critical for podcasting and doing videos.

 It's basically you can curve it and attach it and it'll act in a same way, very cost efficient way to do it.
 Um so the next one you want of course to cover is your hard surfaces, for example, the door in your studio.
 So you can also put um phone panels around the door handle, cut it.
 That's what's nice about foam.